Related: TV Interview

 Ultimately, Congress must give the SSA some direction on this issue if the 14th Amendment’s Citizenship Clause is to retain any legal significance.

 4. State Department Changing Guidelines, Complicating Issue.
 A response from the State Department to an inquiry on the issue of children born to foreign diplomats revealed more evidence of inconsistency among federal agencies.
-The State Department is currently developing new rules that may further complicate the
+The State Department is currently developing new rules that may further complicate the matter.

 In 1995, the State Department’s “Foreign Affairs Manual” (FAM) straightforwardly declared that children born on U.S. soil to foreign diplomats are not to be considered U.S. citizens: